hxtree/galaxyops/services/character-sheet/README.md

 Maintains in game characters, including whatever details, notes, game statistics, and background information a character needs during game play.
-This includes attributes, skills, disciplines, etc.
+This includes attributes, skills, disciplines, and more.

 ## Stacks